-Once the parent communicates his or her disagreement with the District's evaluation and requests an IEE at public expense, either in writing or at an IEP team meeting, District staff will notify the District's administrator responsible for special education.
-The District will provide the parent with a copy of this IEE guidelines and a copy of the District's notice of parental rights and procedural safeguards.
-The District will, without unnecessary delay, proceed with providing an IEE at public expense unless the District initiates a due process hearing on the appropriateness of its assessment.
+Once the parent communicates his or her disagreement with the LEA 's evaluation and requests an IEE at public expense, either in writing or at an IEP team meeting, LEA staff will notify the LEA 's administrator responsible for special education.
+The District will provide the parent with a copy of this IEE guideline and a copy of the LEA 's notice of parental rights and procedural safeguards.
+The LEA will, without unnecessary delay, proceed with providing an IEE at public expense unless an alternative evaluation is agreed to or the LEA initiates a due process hearing on the appropriateness of its assessment.

-If the District determines that it will initiate a due process hearing to establish the appropriateness of its evaluation, the District will notify the parent of such decision in writing prior to filing a due process hearing complaint.
+If the LEA determines that it will initiate a due process hearing to establish the appropriateness of its evaluation, the LEA will notify the parent of such decision in writing prior to filing a due process hearing complaint.
 This written notice shall include all of the elements of prior written notice as required by section 300.503(b) of Title 34 of the Code of Federal Regulations.

-If the District agrees to provide an IEE at public expense, the District will work collaboratively with the parent, at parent request, to identify potential IEE evaluator(s).
+If the LEA agrees to provide an IEE at public expense, the LEA will work collaboratively with the parent, at parent request, to identify potential IEE evaluator(s).
 The parent will be provided with two or more options for potential evaluators and how these evaluators may be contacted.
 The list is not intended to be exhaustive and is not intended to limit a parent's options in obtaining an IEE from other qualified professionals who meet the agency criteria outlined in this policy.
-Alternatively, parent may provide, in writing, his or her preferred evaluator(s).
-District and parent may utilize the Agreement for Independent Education Evaluation form and/or parent will be required to sign a release and exchange of information authorizing the District to communicate directly with the parent's chosen independent evaluator.
+Alternatively, the parent may provide, in writing, his or her preferred evaluator(s).
+LEA and parent shall utilize the Agreement for Independent Education Evaluation form and parent will be required to sign a release and exchange of information authorizing the LEA to communicate directly with the parent's chosen independent evaluator.